arcana-network/docs.arcana/docs/concepts/mfa.md

 ### With MFA

-* At the very first login to an app that is integrated with the Auth SDK, the user is prompted for choosing MFA.
-The user chooses to enable MFA.
+* At the very first login to an app that is integrated with the Auth SDK, the user is prompted for enabling MFA.
+The user goes through the steps of enabling MFA as described above.
 Once enabled, MFA cannot be disabled for a user account.
-Every time the user logs into the app subsequently, using the same browser and same device, there will be no prompt but MFA will be active.
+Subsequently, every time the user logs into the app using the same browser and same device, MFA will be active & no additional verification steps will be required.

 * As part of MFA, there is some encrypted information stored on the user's local device.
 If this information is lost or if a user logs into the same Web3 app using a different device or uses a different browser then the Arcana MFA algorithm is capable of detecting this scenario and reconstructing the missing information by asking the user to regenerate this information.
 The user must supply **one** of the following pieces of information to regenerate the local MFA factor: